FAR-Lab/Mobile_HRI_Lab_Hub/Lab0/Readme.md

 from rclpy.node import Node
 from std_msgs.msg import String
 ```
-Recall that when we create the pacakge in **Task 3**, we add dependencies to `rclpy` and `std_msgs`.
+Recall that when we create the package in *Task 3*, we add dependencies to `rclpy` and `std_msgs`.
 We are using them now! `rclpy ` contains basic functionalities of ROS, and we specifically need the `Node` class from `rclpy`, which provides basic functions of nodes in ROS.
  `std_msgs` is a package that contains many different types of messages.
 Click [here](http://wiki.ros.org/std_msgs) to see a list of included message types.

 Now, copy the following class to the hri_publisher.py.